 Each of the awards below are available for students to apply for in one simple online application form (click here).
-Before you do your application, please carefully read each of the bursaries, scholarships and award descriptions to see which you may be most eligible for.
-This way when you fill out your application, you can provide the necessary information.
 Please see Ms. Wiltshire for any questions.

 Criteria: Students are required to be full time students at LVR/DESK, taking at least 5 out of 8 courses.

 Completing the online survey form (click here) enters you automatically for all the awards listed below.

 ANGELO MASTROBUONO BURSARY (Amt changes yearly, can be divided, from $500 - $1000 per award, depending on number applicants)

 CRITERIA: Consideration will be based upon financial need.